litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 # Litex vs Lean: Set Theory Examples

+version: 2025-12-19, Author: Jiachen Shen

+_Everything should be as simple as it can be, but not simpler_

+_— Albert Einstein_

+---

 This document compares [Litex](https://litexlang.com) and [Lean](https://leanprover.github.io) in expressing set-theoretic statements through side-by-side code examples.
-Set is *the most basic concept in mathematics*, and through sets we can observe the similarities and differences between Litex and other formal languages.
+In our view, Litex can fill the gap between what ordinary people want and what formal languages provide.

 Lean, the most popular formal language in the world and the language that Litex community deeply appreciate, is chosen to compare with Litex.
 We show Litex offers a more natural way to express some basic mathematical statements.
+Join our [Zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/) to discuss Litex with us.
 Star the [Litex GitHub](https://github.com/litexlang/golitex) if you like Litex!

 ---